petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/troubleshoot-guide.md

   grep cgroup /proc/filesystems
   ```

   If `nodev cgroup2` is listed, this OS supports cgroup v2.
-If `nodev cgroup2` isn't listed, opt out of MSP feature, update to the latest OS version, and then enable MSP.
+If `nodev cgroup2` isn't listed, opt out of the MSP feature, update to the latest OS version, and then enable MSP.

 - Check if cgroup v2 is mounted by default.
 Use the following command: